jlacasa/jlacasa.github.io/_pages/bio.md

 After earning my B.S. in Agronomy, I pursued an M.Sc. in Statistics (Math option) and a Ph.D. in Agronomy at Kansas State University.
 Most of my research contributions so far are methodological development and translational statistics to solve problems in crop physiology and plant breeding.
-In addition, I am helping the next generation of plant scientists to get started with R programming and statistics.
+I am committed to helping develop the statistical literacy of our future generations of agricultural scientists.

 My research interests are applied statistics in agriculture, experimental design, and applied Bayesian statistics.